Pradyumnak777/RMRA-search-algo/README.md

 # RMRA-search-algo

-We present a multi-core processing aided exhaustive search algorithm to find optimal Robust Minimum Redundancy Arrays.
+We present a multi-core processing aided exhaustive search algorithm in Python to find optimal Robust Minimum Redundancy Arrays.

 ### Input:
 Desired size of the linear antenna array **(n)**